Poppys Wild Kitchen

 Ingredients

 • Choose firm papaya that is mostly green with just a little yellow showing at the stem end and in patches elsewhere.
-You want it to hold its shape in the salad but be turning orange inside and lightly sweet.
+You want it to hold its shape in the salad but be orange inside and lightly sweet.

 Substitutions